ARCHER2-HPC/archer2-docs/research-software/nwchem/nwchem.rst

 Where can I get help?
 ^^^^^^^^^^^^^^^^^^^^^

-If you have problems accessing or running NWChem on Archer, please contact the Service Desk.
+If you have problems accessing or running NWChem on ARCHER2, please contact the Service Desk.
 General questions on the use of NWChem might also be directed to the NWChem forum (see link above).
 More experienced users with detailed technical issues on NWChem should consider submitting them to